-- Journaling and research.
-Score 1-5 with each entry - Also track exercise time each day, (le. walked 30 minutes), personal wins, helpful spokes, good deeds towards others, prayers or answered prayers.
+Journaling and research - score 1-5 each entry.

-See if you can find articles online that discuss these various topics.
+- Also track exercise each day, (Ie. walked 30 minutes), personal wins, helpful spokes, good deeds towards others, prayers and answered prayers. - See if you can find articles online that discuss these various topics.
 If you would like, list articles and authors in your journal.